centreon/centreon-plugins/tests/README.md

 ### Snmpsim

-this tool allow to simulate an snmp agent with predefined data.
+This tool allows to simulate an snmp agent with predefined data.
 It must be run manually before launching the tests.

 to launch snmpsim use this from the root of the project (one level above this file) :